ttl2132/bio-minigame/proposal.md

  - `uvicorn`: to set up the hosting for the heroku app

 Tentative Classes:
-- Main (includes the different screens available)
+- Main: This includes the screen manager that can toggle between the different screens, as well as the landing page for the app.
-- ScreenFactory (creates the screens for each image in the images folder)
+- ScreenFactory: This creates the screens for each image in the images folder.
+This is meant to be a parent class for individual games to extend.
-- Leaderboard (a SQL database with the leaderboard information hosted on Heroku)
+- Leaderboard: This is a database with the leaderboard information hosted on Heroku.
+It retrieves the information hosted on the site for the scores, and updates them as needed.
-- LocGenerator (a class for generating the locations of the images)
+- LocGenerator: This is a class for generating the locations of the images.
+This will likely take the most time to complete, due to the various factors that must be considered when placing each image (overlap, static placement, etc.).
-- Cell (includes the changing buttons based on the cell label)
+- CellScreen(ScreenFactory): This extends the ScreenFactory class, and includes the button behavior based on the cell label.
+It also contains the prefix for the game required to properly parse the data.
+- Timer: This will create the timer widget that actively updates the time elapsed or resets the timer.

 ### Description of the data:
 In order to make this library more modular, a standard prefix will be given to each game (i.e. "cellid" and "cellcycle").
 All of the data will be stored with this prefix.